May 23rd - Thunderball Films acquires rights to produce Amazon #1 bestseller Escape from Paradise!!!

 John & May Chu Harding

-John, an American, was the only Westerner to be a member of Singapore's Civil Service in recent history.
+John, an American, was the only westerner to be a member of Singapore's Civil Service in recent history.
 He was in charge of Singapore's Inland Revenue computer operation.

 Escape from Paradise